Since EA hates Titanfall, Netflix's Atlas with Jennifer Lopez is the next closest thing

 Netflix and Lopez have paired up before, as the singer-actor played ‘The Mother’ in the movie also called The Mother, taking on the role of a former U.S. Army operative on a quest to rescue her kidnapped daughter.

-Canadian filmmaker Brad Peyton, who is best known for San Andreas and Rampage, is the director of Atlas
+Canadian filmmaker Brad Peyton, who is best known for San Andreas and Rampage, is the director of Atlas.

 Atlas streams on Netflix on May 24th.
 Netflix monthly subscriptions in Canada start at $5.99/month with ads to $20.99/month for the streaming platform’s 4K tier.